Deprecated page

 We do not yet have official Windows support for the Akita CLI.
 While our users have gotten Akita to work as a container within the Windows Subsystem for Linux (WSL), it does not currently work to trace Windows APIs from a Docker container in WSL.

-Attaching to a container in Docker Compose
+- Attaching the Akita Agent to a container in Docker Compose

 version'3'